J-C-L/picture-this/README.md

-__PICTURE THIS!__ is an online tool enabling a user to upload a data set and easily create different kinds of graphs for it.
+__PICTURE THIS!__ is an online tool that enables a user to upload a data set and easily create different kinds of graphs for it.

 Tool details:
 Data must be uploaded as a csv file.